Tooth Bonding Durham, NC

 About the Tooth Bonding Procedure

-The surface of the tooth will be roughened slightly, and a conditioning liquid is applied to help the resin adhere to the tooth.
-The tooth-colored, putty-like resin is then applied, molded, and smoothed to the desired shape.
+The surface of the tooth will be roughened slightly, and a conditioning liquid will be applied to help the resin adhere to the tooth.
+The tooth-colored, putty-like resin will then be applied, molded, and smoothed to the desired shape.

-Bonding requires the precision and artistic ability of a skilled cosmetic dentist like Dr. Blaylock since the work is done freehand without the use of molds or impressions.
-Next, the material is hardened by ultraviolet light or laser.
-Once the composite has cured, Dr. Blaylock will trim, shape and polish it to match the sheen of the rest of the tooth surface.
+Bonding requires the precision and artistic ability of a skilled cosmetic dentist like Dr. Blaylock since the work is freehand without molds or impressions.
+Next, he hardens the material by ultraviolet light or laser.
+Once the composite has cured, Dr. Blaylock will trim, shape, and polish it to match the sheen of the rest of the tooth surface.

-Dental bonding is an ideal procedure because almost any patient is eligible for it.
+Dental bonding is ideal because almost any patient is eligible for it.
 It costs less than other solutions, and it’s a removable treatment option, meaning that it’s fine for children as well.
 Typically, bonding can perform the same functions as porcelain veneers.
-If you’re not sure whether a porcelain veneer is right for you, bonding can be a good way to do a trial run before a permanent option.
+If you’re unsure whether a porcelain veneer is right for you, bonding can be a good way to do a trial run before a permanent option.

 Cost of Tooth Bonding

-You can expect to spend anywhere from $250 to $600 per tooth, but the final cost will vary depending on your specific needs, the condition of the tooth, how many teeth need to be treated, and the amount of each tooth needing to be repaired.
+You can expect to spend anywhere from $250 to $600 per tooth, but the final cost will vary depending on your specific needs, the tooth’s condition, how many teeth need to be treated, and the amount of each tooth needing to be repaired.
 You should check with your dental insurance provider to see if you are eligible for coverage.

 Tooth Bonding FAQs